 Peter Philipson, a MoreMoneyReview reviewer, wrote to tell me that:

-“One of MMR’s members is a victim [of the alleged scam] and is trying to get as much publicity about the guy as possible to save others falling prey and I wondered if you would mind mentioning the report which can be seen at
+“One of MMR’s members is a victim [of the alleged scam] and is trying to get as much publicity about the guy as possible to save others falling prey and I wondered if you would mind mentioning the report.

-The article then goes on to describe a service that would appear to ask new subscribers to send money for investment on the betting markets by one Chris Beek.
+He then went on to describe a service that would appear to ask new subscribers to send money for investment on the betting markets by one Chris Beek.